stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 understand particular features you should start with the supplied tutorial, or one of the books mentioned below.

+# Choosing a Code Editor or IDE #

+ My preferred text editor on Windows is currently [Visual Studio Code](https://code.visualstudio.com).
+[This tutorial](https://code.visualstudio.com/docs/python/python-tutorial) shows you the features that Visual Studio Code has for Python development, including code quality checks, and support for debugging.
+You may prefer [Atom](https://atom.io/), which is a high-quality and customisable editor that has [plugins for Python](https://atom.io/packages/search?q=python), or [Notepad++](https://notepad-plus-plus.org/), which will be more suitable for older computers with limited resources.
+All of these editors are free.

+ If you would like to use a full IDE, consider the [Wing IDE](http://www.wingware.com/), which is proprietary, or using the free Eclipse IDE with the [PyDev](http://www.pydev.org/) extension.
+Current versions of Microsoft Visual Studio also include support for Python.

 # Essential Tools #

 There are a number of de-facto standard utilities and libraries for